Alfresco/docs-alfresco/content-services/latest/develop/reference/debugging-ref.md

 * [SDK 4 remote debugging]({% link content-services/latest/develop/sdk.md %}#debugging)

 ## Introduction

 Content Services is slightly more complex than the Hello World example above.
-Let’s see how to debug a ReST API call, such as for example the [login]({% link content-services/latest/develop/rest-api-guide/install.md %}#auth) to get a ticket.
+Let’s see how to debug a ReST API call, such as the [login]({% link content-services/latest/develop/rest-api-guide/install.md %}#auth) to get a ticket.

 Remote debugging can be done either by running Content Services in [Docker containers](#docker-env) or by running in a local [Tomcat environment](#tomcat-env).

 ## Prerequisites

-Download the following four projects to your developer machine:
+Download the following projects to your developer machine:

 * [alfresco-community-repo](https://github.com/Alfresco/alfresco-community-repo){:target="_blank"}
 * [acs-community-packaging](https://github.com/Alfresco/acs-community-packaging){:target="_blank"}
 * [acs-packaging](https://github.com/Alfresco/acs-packaging){:target="_blank"}

-Only the first project is needed here, it contains the product source code, but it's recommended to have the other projects available as well.
-The packaging projects will give you valuable information about how the Docker Image for the Alfresco Repository is created.
-The packaging projects also contain information about how to create custom Docker Images, which can be very useful when custom [JARs/AMPs]({% link content-services/latest/develop/extension-packaging.md %}) should be applied.
+Only the first project is needed here, as it contains the product source code, but it's recommended to have the other projects available as well.
+The packaging projects gives valuable information about how the Docker image for the Alfresco Repository is created.
+The packaging projects also contain information about how to create custom Docker images, which is very useful when custom [JARs/AMPs]({% link content-services/latest/develop/extension-packaging.md %}) should be applied.

-## Debugging in a Docker environment {#docker-env}
+## Debug in a Docker environment {#docker-env}

-If you will be doing the remote debugging with Content Services running in Docker, then download the following project:
+To start remote debugging with Content Services running in Docker, then download the following project:

 * [acs-deployment](https://github.com/Alfresco/acs-deployment){:target="_blank"}